hadley/adv-r/Package-basics.md

 Once you have a name, create a directory with that name, and inside that create an `R` subdirectory.
 Copy your existing code into that directory.
 It's up to you how you arrange your functions into files, but I suggest grouping related functions into a single file.
 My rule of thumb is that if I can't remember which file a function lives in, I probably need to split them up into more files - having one function per file is perfectly reasonable, particularly if the functions are large or have a lot of documentation.

-The next step is to create a `DESCRIPTION` file that defines package metadata, as described next.
+The next step is to create a `DESCRIPTION` file that defines package metadata.

-## `DESCRIPTION`
+## DESCRIPTION

 The `DESCRIPTION` contains important information that describes how your package fits into the R ecosystem.
 I've included the the `DESCRIPTION` file for the `plyr` package below so that you can see what the basic components are.